nlburgin/do-after-finished/README.md

 # do-after-finished
 Linux program to run a command after a process exits

+And a dumping ground for some other vaguely related code

 usage: `do-after-finished polldelay afterdelay PID command [arg]...`

 polldelay: how often (in seconds) to check if the process is finished.
 If set to zero, it will poll 10 times per second.